oizgagin/ing/ARCHITECTURE.md

 1. add de-duplication logic for rsvps on receiving side (maybe have another redis for deduplication by rsvp_id, or maybe some more complex and reliable approach);

-2. calculate top k on-the-fly (i.e. topk in Redis Stack, ensure fault-tolerancy with replication, enable redis persistency (?))
+2. calculate top k on-the-fly (i.e. topk in Redis Stack, in that case we have to ensure fault-tolerancy with replication, maybe enable redis persistency);

-3. use some sort of sharding in rsvps table (for instance, have consistent hashing and shard by rsvp_id, interesting here is ways to deal with hotspots, i.e. popular events);
+3. use some sort of sharding (for instance, shard rsvps table by rsvp_id);

-4. maybe prevent possible inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info);
+4. maybe prevent possible inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info), currently it's not supported;

 4. maybe store rsvps in columnar or in document-oriented (MongoDB);